pvc1989/miniWiki/programming/csapp/labs/proxy.md

     char *key;  // URI from a client struct {
-      node_t *node;  // node in a `list` char const *data;  // response from a server int size;  // size of the response
+      node_t *node;  // node in a `list` char *data;  // response from a server int size;  // size of the response
     } value;
     UT_hash_handle hh;  /* makes this structure hashable */